Maikxx/performance-matters-1819/README.md

     * Rate limit of 20000 requests made per day, per IP-address.
     * 50 requests per page maximum.
     * Is not zero-based.

-## Future enhancements

-* [ ] Add more styling to make the application more appealing.
-* [ ] Update docs images.
-* [ ] Add infinite scrolling to prevent enourmous amounts of DOM elements to be rendered at once.

 ## License